FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 21st February 2025.md

 Directors’ duties should be drafted, which would include decisions on whether minutes of

-meetings should be shared to the Elected Members.--- **5**
+meetings should be shared to the Elected Members.
+---
+**5**

 He pointed out that the guidelines at a national level needed to be followed in relation to his